codingoncoffee/RecruitmentKnowledge/README.md

 A collection of resources for Technical Recruiters.
 I have divided stuff into two sections; technical knowledge and recruitment knowledge.
 Content is a mix of videos and articles.
+This will likely be a never ending project, at some point I'll tidy the markup to make it look slightly better.

 # Technical Knowledge
 A collection of resources for learning more about software engineering.
 Knowing this stuff will make you a better Tech Recruiter.